-Prerequisite: ANT 101 and ENG 121 with a grade of C or better
+Prerequisite: ENG 121 with a C or better; ENG 131 with a C or better; or co-

 ANT 240 | Environmental Anthropology

 Investigates human-environment interactions, including cultural constructions of nature, sociocultural adaptations to various environments, and transformation of the environment both in the past and the present.
 Also considers human relationships with global climate, and attempts to mitigate human impacts on the environment.